volatiletech/sqlboiler/README.md

 Flags:
-  -b, --basedir string        The base directory has the templates and templates_test folders -d, --debug                 Debug mode prints stack traces on error -w, --whitelist stringSlice Only include these tables in your generated package -x, --exclude stringSlice   Tables to be excluded from the generated package
+  -b, --basedir string        The base directory has the templates and templates_test folders -w, --whitelist stringSlice Only include these tables in your generated package -x, --exclude stringSlice   Tables to be excluded from the generated package -s, --schema string         The name of your database schema, for databases that support real schemas (default "public") -p, --pkgname string        The name you wish to assign to your generated package (default "models") -o, --output string         The name of the folder to output to (default "models") -t, --tag stringSlice       Struct tags to be included on your models in addition to json, yaml, toml -d, --debug                 Debug mode prints stack traces on error
       --no-auto-timestamps    Disable automatic timestamps for created_at/updated_at
-      --no-hooks              Disable hooks feature for your models --no-tests              Disable generated go test files -o, --output string         The name of the folder to output to (default "models") -p, --pkgname string        The name you wish to assign to your generated package (default "models") -t, --tag stringSlice       Struct tags to be included on your models in addition to json, yaml, toml
+      --no-hooks              Disable hooks feature for your models --no-tests              Disable generated go test files
 ```

 Follow the steps below to do some basic model generation.
 Once we've generated